skrey/yellow-extensions/highlight/README.md

 ## How to highlight source code

-Wrap your code blocks in \`\`\`, add an optional language identifier for highlighting.
-For line numbers add a colon separated number to the language.
-The visual design of programming languages can be adjusted in your theme.
+Wrap your code blocks in \`\`\` and add a language identifier.
+The appearance of highlighted source code can be adjusted in your theme.

-The plugin uses [GeSHi 1.0.9.0](https://github.com/GeSHi/geshi-1.0) by Benny Baumann and Nigel McNie, which supports about 200 programming languages.
-It's licensed under [GPLv2](https://opensource.org/licenses/GPL-2.0).
-The following languages are included: C, CPP, CSS, HTML, JavaScript, PHP, Python, Ruby.
-You can download more [language files](https://github.com/GeSHi/geshi-1.0/tree/master/src/geshi), copy them into your `system/plugins` folder.
+The plugin uses [highlight.php 9.12.0](https://github.com/scrivo/highlight.php) by Ivan Sagalaev and Geert Bergman, which supports about 170 programming languages.
+It's licensed under [BSD license](https://opensource.org/licenses/BSD-3-Clause).
+The following languages are included: C, CPP, CSS, HTML, JavaScript, JSON, PHP, Python, YAML.
+You can download more [language files](https://github.com/scrivo/highlight.php/tree/master/Highlight/languages), rename and copy them into your `system/plugins` folder.

 ## Example